Note that this feature may added to other tools not listed above

 It can be also located, under the Save button, from the Home tab in the main application window for as shown in this example with ApexSQL Generate:

-Once the feature is initiated, the Save project as batch file window will be shown and all previously set options will be expressed thorough their corresponding CLI switches:
+Once the feature is initiated, the Save as batch window will be shown and all previously set options will be expressed thorough their corresponding CLI switches:

 Additionally, instead of having an individual CLI switch for each option, the Project file option can be checked and saved, and it will replace all CLI switches, except for the output and additional option switches: